KamitaniLab/imageGeneration_MATLAB/README.md

 - mathematical transformation and analysis, combined with Image Processing Toolbox and Signal Processing Toolbox
 - psychophysical experiment, combined with Psychophysics Toolbox (only for Mac)

+Methods to generate 2D images as matrices using MATLAB are described here.
+3D graphics is not covered.

 ----------------------
 ### Basics of image generation with MATLAB (Image Processing Toolbox required)